Inori/GPCS4/Doc/DeveloperGuide.md

 ie. `/app0/shader_vv.sb` to `E:\Code\GPCS4\Debug\shader_vv.sb`

 Follow the steps:
-1. Choose a proper branch, the master branch is under heavy development and maybe not stable for test.
+1. Checkout a proper branch, the master branch is under heavy development and maybe not stable for test.
 2. Copy all the stuffs of a demo/game, including main elf/bin, shader binary file, texture and so on, in the `Debug` folder where GPCS4.exe output, and keep it's directory tree structure unchanged.
 3. Open properties window of GPCS4 project in Visual Studio, switch to Debugging tab,
 set `Woring Directory` to `$(OutDir)`